 The ‘let me see if we have a table’ trick just to make it feel more exclusive – you have to be really wonky-looking to not pass the test, otherwise it may be discrimination.

-Asking to take home leftovers from a restaurant was once unheard of and is still considered a little taboo in Buenos Aires, and certainly in the rest of Argentina.
+A: Asking to take home leftovers from a restaurant was once unheard of and is still considered a tiny bit taboo in Buenos Aires, and certainly in the rest of Argentina.

 The idea has caught on somewhat in the capital only because of the influx left-over crazy foreigners, a few who own restaurants themselves.